-EDUCATION: University at Buffalo School of Law (J.D.)
+EDUCATION: SUNY at Buffalo School of Law (J.D.)
 McGill University (B.A., English)

 ADMISSIONS: United States Court of Appeals, Second Circuit United States District Court, Western District of New York United States Bankruptcy Court, Western District of New York New York State Courts

 PRO HAC VICE ADMISSIONS: United States Bankruptcy Court, Southern District of New York

 - Natural Resource Damages (NRD) Litigation Under CERCLA, prepared for the Bar Association of Erie County, Environmental Law Committee CLE Seminar, May 8, 2009

 - Overview and Update of CERCLA, prepared for the Bar Association of Erie County, Environmental Law Committee CLE Seminar, October 22, 2005

 - Overview and Update of CERCLA, prepared for the Bar Association of Erie County, Environmental Law Committee CLE Seminar, February 10, 2001

 ASSOCIATIONS: Past Chair and Member, Environmental Law Committee of the Bar Association of Erie County Member, American Bar Association Member, New York State Bar Association Member, Bar Association of Erie County Member, Air and Waste Management Association Member, Environmental Business Association of New York State